 Namibia is a breathtakingly beautiful country that is emblematic of one famous part of African nature, that of the desert.
 Home to both the Namib and Kalahari deserts, as well as many other stunning natural sights, the country is an amazing place to visit for those seeking this unique natural experience while they volunteer in Africa.

 It’s only fitting then that African Impact’s volunteer project in Namibia involves camping out in the wild, far from civilization and sleeping under the stars as you take in the wonderous and untouched landscape around you.

-This is necessary as Malawi has sustained significant destruction of animal habitats, conflict between humans and animals and large amounts of poaching.
-Taking part in African Impact’s wildlife conservation project in Malawi, you’ll shadow local veterinarians as they treat animals, help spread awareness and combat practices such as deforestation and poaching and work closely with the local community during your volunteer program in Africa.
+This is necessary as Malawi has sustained significant destruction of animal habitats, the conflict between humans and animals, and large amounts of poaching.
+Taking part in African Impact’s wildlife conservation project in Malawi, you’ll shadow local veterinarians as they treat animals, help spread awareness and combat practices such as deforestation and poaching, and work closely with the local community during your volunteer program in Africa.

 Volunteering Opportunities with Love Volunteers

 Much has already been said in this article about the reasons to travel to and volunteer in South Africa.
-If the beautiful nature, amazing wildlife and well-established backpacking scene appeal to you, then Love Volunteers is a great option for some very affordable volunteer project located at the southern tip of the continent.
+If the beautiful nature, amazing wildlife, and well-established backpacking scene appeal to you, then Love Volunteers is a great option for some very affordable volunteer projects located at the southern tip of the continent.